Mobin-Ramezani02/Decision-Support-Systems-Ex2/README.md

 - Output completed rating matrix (Excel):
   `output/R_completed_round.xlsx`

-> Make sure the `dataset/` folder contains the CSV file and the `output/` folder exists before running the script.
+> Make sure the `dataset/` folder contains the CSV file and that the `output/` folder exists before running the script.

 ---